vincent-peugnet/wcms/README.md

 - apache server
 - PHP >=7.4.0 and the following extensions: `curl mbstring xml`
+- optionally: `gd` or `imagick` PHP extensions for image optimizer feature.

 __W__ don't need any database manager as it use a "flat file" system.